-Estimating Demand Elasticities Using Nonlinear Pricing, November 2012 [PDF]
+Estimating Demand Elasticities Using Nonlinear Pricing, October 2013 (Revision Requested) [PDF]

 (Previous version: Estimating Health Expenditure Elasticities Using Nonlinear Pricing, November 2009)